Sciance-Inc/statisfactory/readme.md

     start_training_pipeline()
 ```

-# Interacting with the `Session` from the Command-line
+# Interacting with `Statisfactory` from the Command-line
 > The CLI is (badly) designed to trigger pipeline execution

 From a terminal, in a stati-enable project, you can :